High Fiber Diet

 Soluble Fibre

 Dissolves in water to form a viscous gel.
-Slows digestion, lowers LDL cholesterol, stabilises blood sugar.
+Slows digestion, lowers LDL cholesterol, stabilises blood glucose.
 You might also find it highly effective to integrate a best sleep recovery supplement into your overall routine.

 Sources: Oats, barley, lentils, chickpeas, apples, citrus, psyllium husk